williamdee1/BEGINNER_Basic_Projects/README.md

 # Beginner-Projects

-Some projects that I googled would help me to learn Python by applying it.
+Some initial projects that I used to help me learn to code in Python.

 Guess the number:
 - Asks the user to guess what number the computer is thinking of, between 1 and 20.